 But during my research, I found an interesting video from a real estate agent that has been using it for several months (you can watch it below).

-He also mentioned that for several months his partner and he called daily 50 leads from Offrs and unfortunately no leads converted.
+He also mentioned that for several months he and his partner called 50 leads daily from Offrs and unfortunately, no leads converted.

-In my opinion, he wasn’t bad at all in making these 5 calls.
+I think he wasn’t bad at all in making these five calls.